 West of Redemption also recently screened at the Jefferson State FLIXXFEST in historic Scott Valley, CA. Screenwriter Meagan Daine and Producer Larry Estes were on hand to scoop up the Best Feature and Spirit of Jefferson Awards.

 For more information on the film West of Redemption, visit WestOfRedemption.com.
 To find out more about the film Camilla Dickinson, please visit CamillaDickinson.com, and to find out more about the producing team of Larry Estes and Cornelia Duryée More, better known as Kairos Productions.

 Mariana Klaveno & Kevin Alejandro premiere NW film

 Mariana and Kevin were interviewed on New Day NW yesterday.
 Also, our final screening of West of Redemption at the Seattle International Film Festival is today at 4:30 PM at the Harvard Exit.

-(Right to Left) Mariana Klaveno, Cornelia Duryée Moore, and Kevin Alejandro at West of Redemption’s World Premiere at Seattle International Film Festival
+(Right to Left) Mariana Klaveno, Cornelia Duryée, and Kevin Alejandro at West of Redemption’s World Premiere at Seattle International Film Festival

 By Cat McCarrey

-With its gated hedgerow and neat little garden nooks, Cornelia Duryée Moore’s house feels like a fairy kingdom.
-Moore, co-founder of Seattle Shakespeare Company and staple in the Seattle filmmaker scene, exuded joy when I met with her this weekend—a cheeriness at odds with her latest film, her third to premiere at SIFF, and the first she didn’t pen.
+With its gated hedgerow and neat little garden nooks, Cornelia Duryée’s house feels like a fairy kingdom.
+Duryée, co-founder of Seattle Shakespeare Company and staple in the Seattle filmmaker scene, exuded joy when I met with her this weekend—a cheeriness at odds with her latest film, her third to premiere at SIFF, and the first she didn’t pen.

 By Katie Sauro